Nigerite: History

-The firm began operations in 1961 at Ikeja conducting business under the name, Asbestos Cement Company.
-The firm manufactured asbestos sheets and introduced various roofing brands to the market including Aminatus roofing sheets used for both roofing and cladding, Super Light Weight, Litespan, and Super Seven Sheets.
-In 1964, it would have begun making pressure pipes largely for a water supply and sewage draining scheme initiated by the Western regional government.
+Commercial operations began in 1961 at the company’s factory in Ikeja conducting business under the name, Asbestos Cement Company.
+During its early years, the company produced asbestos sheets and introduced various roofing brands to the market including Aminatus roofing sheets used for both roofing and cladding, Super Light Weight, Litespan, and Super Seven Sheets which became widely used in residential and commercial buildings.